 Except, what you don’t know is some bad actor has hijacked someone’s else mail server and is using it to send emails with your domain name.
 You start getting responses alright … just not the ones you had hoped for.

 Clients are furious.
 “You” have emailed them a virus that seizes their machines and shows an endless loop of cat videos.
 You apologize, but the damage has already been done.

 Sound familiar?
 Hopefully not.
 Nevertheless, email security is an essential consideration for marketers.
 In this article, we’ll explore one key aspect of keeping your email account secure: your Google SPF record.

-What is an SPF record for email?
+What is domain SPF and why should you create an SPF record for your domain?

 Hackers were able to access their records because some basic security protocols weren’t followed – one of which was setting up an SPF.